rachana5198/Network-Anomaly-Detection/README.md

 7. srv_serror_rate(continuous) - % of connections that have "SYN" errors
 8. srv_rerror_rate(continuous) - % of connections that have "REJ" errors
 9. srv_diff_host_rate(continuous) - % of connections to different hosts

+### SAMPLE

+Let's try to create a machine learning algorithm that differentiates bad connections and good connections.